 A battery loses substantial cranking power as the battery temperature decreases to 0F (-18C).
-At 0F (-18C), and the engine requires twice as much power to crank at the same rpm.
+At 0F (-18C) as the engine requires twice as much power to crank at the same rpm.
 The use of 120-volt AC powered battery blankets will greatly increase starting capability at low temperatures.
-Suitable battery blankets are available from your authorized Mopar dealer.

 Cold Weather Grille Cover

 A winter front, or cold weather cover, is designed to be used in ambient temperatures below 30F; especially during extended idle conditions, to reduce condensation build-up within the engine crankcase.
 The cover will also drastically increase the warm rate inside the cab.
-The cold weather cover is available as a part of the Cold Weather Prep Package or through your authorized Mopar dealer.
+Winter Fronts for your ’94-’12 Ram Cummins 2500/3500 and Ram 1500 EcoDiesel truck at available at Geno’s Garage.

 Have you ever been asked to find the glow plugs in your Cummins Turbo Diesel?
 If so, someone is having fun with you.
 Since the first Cummins-powered Ram truck was produced in 1989, Cummins uses a grid heater, not a set of glow plugs, to heat the intake air.